jlfernandes22/Projeto_final/README_English.md

 1. **Set Up XAMPP**:
    - Install [XAMPP](https://www.apachefriends.org/index.html).
-   - Configure XAMPP and start Apache and MySQL.
+   - Open XAMPP Control Panel and start Apache and MySQL.
+   - Navigate to your XAMPP installation and delete what's inside the "htdocs" folder and create a folder inside called "restapi" after that paste the [API](#api-files) files inside that new folder

 2. **Set Up MySQL Database**:
    - [MySQLTables](#mysql-tables)